Verifying Pufferfish Privacy in Hidden Markov Models: Pufferfish Privacy Verifier: FAIER

-In~\cite{DR:14:AFDP}, Noisy Max algorithm adds continuous Laplacian noises to each query result and returns the index of the maximal noisy query result.
+\end{small} In~\cite{DR:14:AFDP}, Noisy Max algorithm adds continuous Laplacian noises to each query result.
 The continuous Noisy Max algorithm is proved to effectively protect privacy for neighboring data sets~\cite{DWWZK:18:DVDP}.
-Continuous noises however are replaced by discrete noises using floating-point numbers in practice.
-Technically, the distribution of discrete floating-point noises is different.
+In practice continuous noises however are replaced by discrete noises using floating-point numbers.
+Technically, the distribution of discrete floating-point noises is different from the continuous distribution in mathematics.
+Differential privacy can be breached~\cite{M:12:SLSBDP}.
 The proof for continuous Noisy Max algorithm does not immediately apply.
-Indeed, care must be taken to avoid privacy breach~\cite{M:12:SLSBDP}.
+Indeed, care must be taken to avoid privacy breach.

-We modify the standard algorithm by adding discrete noises to discrete query results (Algorithm~\ref{algorithm:noisy-max-naive}).
+We introduce our algorithm and model.
+The standard algorithm is modified by adding discrete noises to query results (Algorithm~\ref{algorithm:noisy-max}).
 In the algorithm, the variables $M$ and $r$ contain the maximal noisy result and its index respectively.
-We apply the truncated $\frac{1}{2}$-geometric mechanism to each query with the discrete range $\{ 0, 1, 2 \}$.
-For each query result $v_i$, the algorithm first computes a noisy result $\tilde{v}_i$ for $v_i$ using the geometric mechanism.
-The noisy result $\tilde{v}_i$ is then compared with the maximal noisy result $M$.
-If $M$ is less than the current noisy result, the maximal noisy result and index are updated.
-The discrete Noisy Max algorithm (Algorithm~\ref{algorithm:noisy-max-naive}) adds discrete noises to discrete queries.
-We formally analyze it in the following example.
+We apply the truncated $\frac{1}{2}$-geometric mechanism to each query with the corresponding discrete range.
+To avoid returning a fixed index when there are multiple noisy results with the same value, the discrete algorithm explicitly returns the index of the maximal noisy value with an equal probability (Line. $8-14$).